• Get Started

 Please allow your filing cabinet enough time to fully dry.
 Follow the directions on your paint label.
 The reason this is so important is that you don’t want to put your drawers back into the cabinet, have them stick, and then scratch and tear your fresh finish.
 I’d cry for you.
 Let’s spare us both the pain.

-Finally, put the handles, label holders, and any accent hardware back on.
+But the handles, label holders, and any accent hardware back on.
 And enjoy your “new” filing cabinet!

 Here’s how mine turned out in the end:

 So much better right?
 I’m no longer hiding it away.
-It’s now out in full view, showing off its pretty paint job.
+It’s now out in full view, showing off it’s pretty paint job.

 Less Is More Filing Cabinet and Other Projects